2025 Graz school shooting: Aftermath

 While the shooting was still ongoing, FPÖ politician Thomas Dim made a Facebook post stating "I'll repeat myself: A country without deportations is a country without protection" along with an image of a news report on the Graz shooting.
 Der Standard and Oberösterreichische Nachrichten reported that Dim had made the post under the belief that the shooter was an immigrant and later changed the post to "Horrifying!" before it was deleted entirely.
 Dim subsequently claimed that the post had been "a photo manipulation" before later stating that the post had been "made by an employee without his consultation".

+On 23 June, the school re-opened for the final two weeks of the school year, but the affected areas from the shooting will be closed and re-designed during the nine weeks of summer vacation.
+Attendance was optional for students during the final two weeks and lessons could also be held outside the school in container rooms, while psychological counselling continued in the nearby List Hall.
+In February 2026, the school was closed down for extensive renovations, in part to rebuild the classrooms where the shootings took place into a commemorative loggia and multifaith space.
+Construction was set to finish in August 2026.
+State control over the school is expected to be returned in winter 2027.

+On 8 June 2026, as part of the one-year anniversary, ORF aired the documentary Amoklauf in Graz – das Leben danach (Amok in Graz – The Life After), which deals with the aftermath of the shooting for the affected school and families.
+At the request of surviving victims and their families, no public commemoration was held and a small memorial service was instead held the day before the anniversary on 9 June at the City Hall of Graz.